nzvincent/nzvincent-github/self-signed-rootCA-SSL-generator/README.md

 **To install new rootCA to target OS**
 * Create your-intentory file
-* Copy your root CA files to CA folder
+* Copy your un-encrypted root CA files to CA folder

 ```
 mkdir -p CA